holochain/holochain-infra/README.md

 nix run .#deploy-linux-builder-01 test
 ```

-If the runners are pack online then update the default profile
+If the runners are back online then update the default profile
 ```shell
 nix run .#deploy-linux-builder-01 switch
 ```